Family’s Holocaust mystery brings two public health professors together

 “This is a special transport for war veterans, which is, as we were told, to be viewed as a privilege,” the letter read.
 “Unfortunately, this does not extend to our dear mother [...]
 Only husbands, [wives] and children under 14 years.”

-Enter Irene (Hasenberg) Butter, Holocaust survivor and professor emeritus of Health Management and Policy at Michigan Public Health.
+Enter Irene (Hasenberg) Butter, Holocaust survivor and professor emerita of Health Management and Policy at Michigan Public Health.
 Born in Berlin in 1930 to John and Gertrude Hasenberg, Irene’s family fled Germany for Amsterdam after increasingly restrictive anti-Jewish legislation caused her father to lose his job.
-She had a happy childhood in Amsterdam, living in the same neighborhood as the Kahns and another German family in exile, the Franks and their daughter Anne
+She had a happy childhood in Amsterdam, living in the same neighborhood as the Kahns and another German family in exile, the Franks and their daughter Anne.

 After the Nazis invaded Holland in 1940, Irene was expelled from school.
 Jews were barred from public places and public transportation, restricted to certain hours for store purchases, their bicycles were confiscated, and ultimately they had to wear a yellow Star of David patch on their clothing.
 The Hasenberg family was deported to Westerbork, a transit camp in the German-occupied Netherlands, before ultimately being sent to the Bergen-Belsen concentration camp.
 A brief contact was made with Anne Frank, who was in an adjacent section of the camp.